The Truth Will Set You Free

 2. The Clock Struck Nine: Anachronisms in the Book of Mormon

 Anachronism – [uh-nak-ruh-niz-uh m – noun]

-Something or someone that is not in its correct historical or chronological time, especially a thing or person that belongs to an earlier or later time:
+Something or someone not in its correct historical or chronological time, especially a thing or person that belongs to an earlier or later time:

-An effective technique we can employ as we attempt to establish the authenticity of any historical writings is the identification of any anachronisms found within it.
-Anachronisms are chronological slips or mistakes.
-They might include the mention of events that could not have occurred during the period under discussion; they could be names, places, tools, languages, etc. that did not exist or were not known at the time of the writing.
+A practical approach to confirm the authenticity of ancient or historical writings is the identification of anachronisms found in it.
+Anachronisms are chronological errors, and they might include mention of events that might not have occurred during the period under discussion.
+These errors can also include names, locations, tools, languages, and so on that did not exist or were unknown at the time the historical document was written.

-For example, in the play Romeo and Juliet, Act II, Scene 5, Shakespeare has Juliet say, “The clock struck nine when I did send the nurse.”
+For example, in Romeo and Juliet, Act II, Scene 5, Shakespeare has Juliet utter, “The clock struck nine when I did send the nurse.”

-Romeo and Juliet, however, was set in the 1300s, well before the first mechanical pendulum clock was invented.
+Romeo and Juliet is, however, set in the 1300s, well before the invention of the first mechanical pendulum clock.
+This is an anachronism.

-It was a slip, like the one in the motion picture Spartacus where the film editor didn’t notice that some of the slaves were wearing wristwatches?
+It was an error, similar to one made in the motion picture Spartacus, where the film editor failed to notice some of the slaves were sporting wristwatches.

-Now, ‘The Bard of Avon’ was not trying to fool anyone and a slave wearing a wristwatch at the time of Christ is amusing.
-But when we put a serious writing to the anachronism test, and it comes up short it can be an indication of fraud and deception.
-When we put the Book of Mormon to the anachronism test, it fails and it does so miserably.
+Now, ‘The Bard of Avon’ was not trying to fool anyone, and a slave wearing a wristwatch at a time contemporaneous with Christ is hilarious.
+However, when we put serious writing through the test of anachronism, and it comes up short, it may indicate fraud and deception.
+The Book of Mormon does not fare well when put to the anachronism test.

 The following are just a few examples: